-Hospital stabbings: Two victims were attacked with axe
+Central Middlesex Hospital victims attacked with axe-type weapon

 He described the incident as "scary", continuing: "It could have been any of us.
 I don't know what were the reasons that drove him to that."

-Amie Ferris-Rotman, who was visiting the hospital dialysis unit with her father, told Sky News police checked the area where they were, before locking them in a nurses' room for about 45 minutes.
+Amie Ferris-Rotman, who was visiting the hospital dialysis unit with her father, told Sky News police checked the area where they were before locking them in a nurses' room for about 45 minutes.

-She said: "All the dialysis patients were quite freaked out."
+She said: "All the dialysis patients were quite freaked out.

-"And at one point those who were about to go on to dialysis were put in wheelchairs and brought into a room, which is where we were as well, and they were locked in."
+"And at one point, those who were about to go on to dialysis were put in wheelchairs and brought into a room, which is where we were as well, and they were locked in."

 Det Supt Will Lexton-Jones, acting commander for policing in Brent, said: "While our inquiries are ongoing, I can say that both the suspect and victims are contracted hospital staff who are known to each other.

-"We are satisfied that no one else is sought in connection, and there were no reported injuries to any patients or visitors."
+"We are satisfied that no-one else is sought in connection, and there were no reported injuries to any patients or visitors."

-Pippa Nightingale from London North West University Healthcare NHS Trust, said: she wanted to express her "sincere thanks" to everyone who responded to the incident, adding "their professionalism is to be applauded".
+Pippa Nightingale, from London North West University Healthcare NHS Trust, said she wanted to express her "sincere thanks" to everyone who responded to the incident, adding "their professionalism is to be applauded".

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk